20 Nov awareness game

-The Wright State women’s basketball program has partnered with SLAMT1D to broaden awareness of Type 1 diabetes for its home contest against Slippery Rock on Monday, November 20.
+The Wright State women’s basketball program has partnered with SLAMT1D to broaden awareness of Type 1 diabetes for its home contest against Youngstown State on Sunday, January 12.

 SLAMT1D supports children, families, and adults with type 1 diabetes (T1D).
 The non-profit organization strives to broaden awareness, educate others, and advocate for T1Ders and their families while also seeking to improve T1D education among school nurses, athletic trainers, and coaches.
 SLAMT1D issues grants and sponsorships to other T1D organizations in addition to helping children with T1D attend camps and participate in sports activities and programs.
 Through donations, SLAMT1D provides better access to and more affordability of life-sustaining medications such as insulin.